 What should I know about coupons like where to find them?

 Coupons are everywhere!
 The main place to find them would be your Sunday newspaper.
 My recommendation would be to get several copies of the Sunday inserts.
 You can either purchase them, ask your friends, family, and neighbors for copies they’ll be throwing out and you can even ask your local businesses.
 When purchasing the paper I suggest purchasing the Chicago Tribune as it has the best coupons and the most inserts.
-You can have the paper delivered directly to your door for $0.50 each (Sunday Edition Only) by using one of the following codes (x277, x612, x843, x995, x463, x964.
-Or x221) when you call and order the paper (800-311-8500 or www.chicagotribune.com/savenow).
-When using one of these codes you can have up to 3 papers (I have heard that some people have been able to talk them into delivering 5 papers per Sunday) delivered per Sunday.
-That means you are already saving $1.50 on each paper.
+You can have the paper delivered directly to your door for $1.00 each (Sunday Edition Only) you can call and order the paper or order online (800-311-8500 or www.chicagotribune.com/savenow).
+You also can have up to 3 papers (I have heard that some people have been able to talk them into delivering 5 papers per Sunday) delivered per Sunday.
+That means you are already saving $1.00 on each paper.
 If you don’t want to do the home delivery or need extra papers the local Dollar Store and Menards normally carry the paper for $1.00, however I was recently advised that some Menards have imposed a 3 paper per person limit while others have imposed a 10 paper per person limit.
 Also if you are going to Menards or the Dollar Store to get your papers I suggest that you get there early as both stores have been known to sell out of papers especially on P&G Sundays.
+If you want to get your papers early, you can pick them up at both Menards and Dollar Tree for $1 on Saturdays.

 Other places to find coupons are: